compulim/azure-webapp-for-containers-template/README.md

 We assume you have hands-on experience on these key technologies:

-- Azure
+- Microsoft Azure
-   - AZ CLI
+   - Azure CLI
    - Azure Container Registry
    - Azure Web Apps
    - Service Principal